MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/composite-model-guidance.md

 - Consider carefully that a composite model is the right solution—while it allows model-level integration of different data sources, it also introduces design complexities with possible consequences.
 - Set the storage mode to **DirectQuery** when a table is a fact-type table storing large data volumes, or when it needs to deliver near real-time results.
-- Consider using Hybrid mode by defining an incremental refresh policy and real-time data or by partitioning the fact table through TOM, TMSL, or a third-party tool.
+- Consider using hybrid mode by defining an incremental refresh policy and real-time data, or by partitioning the fact table by using [TOM](/analysis-services/tom/introduction-to-the-tabular-object-model-tom-in-analysis-services-amo?view=asallproducts-allversions), [TMSL](/analysis-services/tmsl/tabular-model-scripting-language-tmsl-reference?view=asallproducts-allversions), or a third-party tool.
 For more information, see [Incremental refresh and real-time data for datasets](../connect-data/incremental-refresh-overview.md) and the [Advanced data model management](powerbi-implementation-planning-usage-scenario-advanced-data-model-management.md) usage scenario.
-- Set the storage mode to **Dual** when a table is a dimension-type table, and it will be queried together with **DirectQuery** or **Hybrid** fact-type tables based on the same source.
+- Set the storage mode to **Dual** when a table is a dimension-type table, and it will be queried together with DirectQuery or hybrid fact-type tables that are in the same source group.
 - Set appropriate refresh frequencies to keep the model cache for dual and hybrid tables (and any dependent calculated tables) in sync with the source database(s).
-- Strive to ensure data integrity across data sources (including the model cache)—limited relationships will eliminate rows when related column values don't match.
+- Strive to ensure data integrity across data sources (including the model cache)—limited relationships will eliminate rows in query results when related column values don't match.
 - Optimize DirectQuery data sources with appropriate indexes for efficient joins, filtering, and grouping.
-- Don't load sensitive data into import, dual or hybrid tables if there's risk of a native query being intercepted—for more information, see [Use composite models in Power BI Desktop (Security implications)](/power-bi/transform-model/desktop-composite-models#security-implications).
+- Don't load sensitive data into import, dual, or hybrid tables if there's risk of a native query being intercepted—for more information, see [Use composite models in Power BI Desktop (Security implications)](/power-bi/transform-model/desktop-composite-models#security-implications).

 ### Aggregations